memgraph/docs/mage/query-modules/python/export-util.md

 |------|-----|--------|-------------|--------|------|-------|
 |node id| node labels | alphabetically sorted properties of all nodes (all node properties present in the graph) | id of the start node of a relationship | id of the end node of a relationship | type of relationship | alphabetically sorted properties of all relationships (all relationship properties present in the graph) |

-For example, consider a simple graph, created with this cypher query:
+For example, consider a simple graph created with the following Cypher query:

 ```cypher
 CREATE (d:Dog {name: "Rex", breed: "Dalmatian"})-[i:IS_OWNED_BY {rel_property: 30}]->(h:Human {name: "Carl", age: 50});
 ```

-The id of the Dog node is 0, and the id of the Human node is 1.
+The `Dog` node's ID is 0, and the `Human` node's ID is 1.
-Exporting would result in a CSV file structured this way:
+Exporting would result in a CSV file structured in the following way:

 | _id | _labels| age | breed | name| _start | _end | _type | rel_property |
 |-----|--------|-----|-------|-----|--------|------|-------|--------------|